001camellia/Student-Learning-Analytics/README.md

 # Student Learning Analytics
 ## 📊 Project Overview
 This is a comprehensive data analysis project based on the backend data of an educational app.
-Using multi-dimensional data such as student attendance rates and exam scores, we have built a user profiling system.
-The goal is to gain a deep understanding of student learning behaviors and provide data-driven decision support for optimizing educational products.
+Using multi-dimensional data such as student attendance rates and exam scores, we have built a user profiling system. .
+The goal is to gain a deep understanding of student learning behaviors, predict student learning behavior, provide early warning for student risk behaviors (such as skipping classes, not submitting assignments, missing exams, etc.), and offer data-driven decision support for optimizing educational products.

 **Project Type**: University course assignment project
 **Data Source**: Anonymized backend data from a learning app (including attendance, grades, interactions, etc.)